We are representing victims of Praxis Landmark Recovery. Share your experience with us. Learn more here.

 3. Avoiding Fault as a Cyclist

 Cars are significantly larger than bikes, so bicyclists — not drivers — are usually the ones injured in accidents between bicycles and automobiles.
-However, determining fault does not depend on the extent, or lack, of injuries.
+However, determining fault in bicycle crashes does not depend on the extent, or lack, of injuries.
 The party that acted negligently would ultimately be held at fault.

 Indiana law requires that bicyclists obey traffic laws.
 Cyclists must adhere to stop signs and traffic lights and also properly yield to oncoming and existing traffic.
 Bikers must also ride in the same direction as traffic and signal when turning.